-Intel Galileo and Debian, but back to Yocto linux
+Intel Galileo and Debian, but back to Yocto Linux

 The content here is under the Attribution 4.0 International (CC BY 4.0) license

+It’s been a while since we have the Intel Galileo board in the market as well as the Intel Galileo Gen2, which is a version with performance improvements.
 Yocto is the official Linux distribution that Intel has chosen to create a full environment where makers can build awesome IoT projects.
-Unfortunately Yocto does not have a easy learning curve, most of the packages are not up to date and the software repositories offer are restricted.
+Unfortunately, Yocto does not have an easy learning curve, most of the packages are not up to date and the software repositories offered are restricted.

-I struggled in finding the correct version to be used in the Galileo Gen2 and I fell that others will too, for this reason I’e written a post in how to use a Debian distribution with Intel Galileo Gen2.
+the community has developed other ways to get a Linux distribution running, such as Debian and Ubuntu.
+Both are used worldwide and are easy to get started.
+I struggled to find the correct version to be used in the Galileo Gen2 and I feel that others will too, for this reason, I’ve written a post on how to use a Debian distribution with Intel Galileo Gen2.

 Getting the image